 Why don’t we build entire websites like a coherent set of landing pages?

 Don’t we want our websites to make us money?

 A fun exercise on critical analysis of webpages

 I have a little exercise for all of us, take your website, (regardless of the nature of the site) do a crawl of it using some tool like Screaming Frog, and pick a page at random out of it: we will analyse that page.
 For the sake of this exercise I will pick on the Sydney Morning Herald and do the same exercise with you.

 Now, take the page you found and ask yourself the following questions:

-3. Does this page add value to anyone’s life?
+- Does this page add value to anyone’s life?

-5. Is this page out of date?
+- Is this page out of date?

-It would have wasted their time.
-There’s another good question to ponder – does anything about your site ever waste people’s time?
+In fact, that’s another good question to ponder – does anything about your site ever waste people’s time?
 It is time consuming for readers when they struggle to understand the context of your website and your webpages.
 If, for whatever reason and through whatever channel, someone landed on your website, would they almost instantly be able to tell what your site is about or whether it contains what they are seeking?